- Cancer Information

 Some people may lose interest in food or find it difficult to eat well during radiation therapy.
 This can depend on the part of the body being treated.
-It is important to try to keep eating well so you get the nourishment you need to maintain your weight.
+It is important to try to keep eating well so you get the nutrition you need to maintain your weight.
 Good nutrition will give you more strength, help manage side effects, and improve how you respond to treatment.